USEPA/e-manifest/docs/src/Services/Manifest/ui-link.md

    }
    ```

    - 3.8.
-If provided page == "View" or "Sign" or "Edit" and the `manifestTrackingNumber` is not found then the service
+If provided `page` is equal to "View" or "Sign" or "Edit" and the `manifestTrackingNumber` is not found then
+     the service
      generates following error:

    ```json